Atlas975/Notes/Languages&Compilation/CompilerConstruction/CompilationTypes/Compilers.md

 ## Modular compilers
 - A general model for designing compilers is to keep distinct compilation phases modular (although some cross-communication may still be necessary)
-- This was done as it was seen as a good idea to keep certain sub-components seperate
+- This is done to keep individual sub-components simple and independent

 ![[Pasted image 20240215124252.png|250|250]]